2ndSightLab/ai-tracker/cost.md

 **Date Range:** Mar 7, 2026 - Jun 12, 2026

 This is interesting because I had a $200 plan which was all used up by June 10th so I cancelled it and started a new one.
 But this report is not reflecting that dollar amount.
 The total cost is < $200.
 Hmm.
 Also, my EC2 costs are higher than they should be for reasons...it's not you, it's me.
+VPC endpoints.
+WHY????

 | Service / Category | Total | Mar 2026 | Apr 2026 | May 2026 | Jun 2026* |
 | :--- | :---: | :---: | :---: | :---: | :---: |